Kentucky Wrongful Death Lawyers

 Losing a treasured relative is devastating, and when your time of mourning is burdened by the knowledge that your family member died in a preventable accident, your grief may turn to rage.
 However, you do have legal options.
 You can take action against the liable party by filing a civil claim against them.

 We understand that pursuing such a claim can be intimidating.
-When you enlist the help of a regarded Kentucky wrongful death lawyer at Wilt & Associates, PLLC, we are ready to handle the legal details, so you and your family can focus on grieving your loss without having to worry about covering the costs.
+When you enlist the help of a regarded Kentucky wrongful death lawyer at Wilt Injury Lawyers, we are ready to handle the legal details, so you and your family can focus on grieving your loss without having to worry about covering the costs.
 Contact us in Lexington or Louisville today to learn more.

 How can we help today?